fraware/DeepTime/README.md

-# Granite TimeSeries Forecasting Tool
+# DeepTime

-Welcome to the Granite TimeSeries Forecasting Tool – an interactive, lightweight forecasting platform based on IBM’s Granite-TimeSeries-TTM model family.
+Welcome to the DeepTime, the Granite TimeSeries Forecasting Tool – an interactive, lightweight forecasting platform based on IBM’s Granite-TimeSeries-TTM model family.
 This repository contains code for zero-shot forecasting, few-shot fine-tuning (including channel-mix finetuning), and M4 hourly evaluation experiments.
 The tool is fully containerized and deployable on Hugging Face Spaces, GitHub, or your preferred cloud environment.

 <p align="center" width="100%">